Check out our guide to learn how to write a cold email for job applications, including a template you can personalize.

 2. Get their email address

 There are tools that you can use to find people’s email addresses, like Clearbit, which is a free Chrome extension that allows you to search for people and/or companies right from your inbox.
-It also provides personal information about the person so you can know more about them before you email them.

 3. Craft the perfect subject line